isaacarroyov/thesis_undergrad_dataviz_redesign/README.md

 specialized databases and satellite imagery 🛰️ :earth_americas:

 With this repository, **I aim to redesign some (not all) of my favourite and relevant data visualizations I created for my undergrad thesis**.
-Some of the new designs are going to showcase a better picture of the data, and other perhaps are going to explore my creativity and desire to _play_ with shapes, colours and concepts; therefore, any constructive feedback will be receive.
+Some of the new designs will to showcase a different picture of the data, and others perhaps are will explore my creativity and desire to _play_ with shapes, colours and concepts.
+Therefore, no matter the case, I will receive feedback.

 ## Gallery
 ### Counties/Municipalities info: Frequency and affected area caused by wildfires during 2017